 Everyone interested is warmly welcome!

-Students from the Global Society Framework programmes (Peace, Mediation and Conflict Research, Public Choice, Global and Transnational Sociology, Comparative Social Policy and Welfare) will present their master's thesis topics.
-The complete programme for the day:
+Students from the Global Society Framework (Peace, Mediation and Conflict Research, Public Choice, Global and Transnational Sociology, Comparative Social Policy and Welfare) will present their master's thesis topics.
+The complete program for the day:

-Imaneh Ameli - The domestication process of EU regional development policies in Nordic countries, with focus on city branding and case study of Tampere
+Imaneh Ameli - The domestication process of EU regional development policy in Nordic countries, with focus on city branding and case study of Tampere

-Nadja Mikkonen - The role of journalism in polarization – an analysis of Yle's journalism concerning multicultural and asylum seeker issues in 2015–2016
+Nadja Mikkonen - The role of journalism in polarization - an analysis of the Journal's Journal on multicultural and Asylum seeker issues in 2015-2016

 Lucija Mulalic - The emergence of refugee and migrant activism in Croatia